majick/entry/README.md

 Entry supports extra features that Rentry does not support.
 They are detailed below.

-An instance with all features enable is hosted at [sentrytwo.com](https://sentrytwo.com), and an (almost) 1:1 compatible version (with most extra features disabled) is hosted at [snty.hkau.org](https://snty.hkau.org)!

 ## Features

 Many features are able to be disabled or enabled through the server configuration file.
 An example file can be seen [here](https://sentrytwo.com/config).
 It is the file used in the primary Entry instance.